propa-data/propadata-docs/docs/management.md

 ### Access and Navigation
-Access the platform from here in your preferred browser: [PropaData Platform](https://portal.propadata.net/propadata)
+Access the platform from here in your preferred browser: <b>[portal.propadata.net/propadata](https://portal.propadata.net/propadata) </b>

 #### Login Access
 Insert your login credentials: